 No animal testing (yay!)

 A big move came in 2018 when Cover Girl announced they are getting certified with Leaping Bunny as a company that does not test on animals.
-My skincare line is certified with Leaping Bunny too, and let me tell you, this is not easy to do.

 Often time when companies say they don’t test on animals, they mean that their own finished product is not tested on animals.
 To be accepted into Leaping Bunny, you must audit all of the companies that provide the raw materials and make sure they are not testing on animals either.
 Since many companies still do testing, this means a company will have to jump ship and find new sources and that’s not an easy decision when you already have product formulas that are made.